 We have many guilty pleasures here at the FilmJerk world headquarters, as if you couldn’t tell from the lack of recent updates.
 We love going to see classic movies at our local repertory cinemas.
 We love playing Fallout 4.
 And one of our guiltiest pleasures are Russian crash videos.
 We can find ourselves losing several hours falling down that rabbit hole of watching some of the worst, most stupidest drivers, those grainy videos caught on dashboard mounted cameras.
 So imagine our surprise and delight when we were introduced to the upcoming “The Road Movie.”

 Today, if you even remember Emilio Estevez, you probably only remember him from “The Breakfast Club” or “The Mighty Ducks,” and you probably didn’t even remember he had directed several movies.
 Not too surprising, since he’s only been in half a dozen movies in the past twenty years, most of which are the films he’s directed, most of which have been hampered by a lack of proper distribution and promotion.
 Hopefully, we can have an Estevez renaissance with the arrival of his latest film, “the public.”

 The Early Report features the most detailed listings on the Internet of the independent and foreign films scheduled to be released in the upcoming week, including actual and estimated screen counts, running times and ratings, when available.
-This week’s report covers 10 new openers in theatres for the week of March 1st.
+This week’s report covers 13 new openers in theatres for the week of December 8th, 2017.